-I want to see camels, so when the group invited me for a visit in a camel ranch in Jubail, I never hesitate to agree.
-It will be my first time to touch camel.
-A Saudi, Mr. Mahmoud, served as our tourist guide.
+I want to see camels, so when the group invited me for a visit in a camel ranch in Jubail, I didn’t hesitate to agree.
+It was my first time to see and touch a desert animal friend, the camel.
+A Saudi coworker, Mr. Mahmoud, was our guide.

 First stop.
-We met group of camels wandering around in the desert.
+We met a group of camels wandering around in the desert.
 We stopped near them but they fled from us.
-One camel, with a bell hanging on its neck, stayed on position and never afraid.
+One camel, with a bell hanging on its neck, stayed on position and was not afraid.
 We offered the bread by hand and then suddenly all those camels came back and joined!
-They ate the bread very fast.
-After they finished, they ran away going to the nearest tent.
-We followed them and as we were near the tent, there are young camels and maybe the father of the camel we encountered rested there.
+They ate the bread so fast.
+After nothing left and we’re out of bread to offer, they ran away going to the nearest tent.
+We followed them and there were young camels.
+Maybe the father of the camel we encountered rested there.
 There are goats and chickens too!

 Second stop.
 We headed to a real ranch where camels were feed with dry and brown hays.
 I wondered where they took those plants.
 They were not fresh!
 Anyway, the number of camels are wonderful.
-I saw here the youngest camel and donkeys.
+I saw the cutest camel and donkeys.

 Inspiration.
 One item was crossed out from the list of animals I wish to encounter.